 DAO stands for Decentralized Autonomous Organization.
-It is a concept that arises from self enforcing smart contracts.
+It is a concept that stems from organizations being able to run based on self-enforcing smart contracts.

-If an organization is able to encode all of its business operations, business rules and workflows in a smart contract, then this organization can function in a completely decentralized way, with the smart contract enforcing the rules, paying the collaborators’ wages and obligations with partners and so on.
+If an organization is able to encode all of its business operations, business rules and workflows in a smart contract, then this organization can function in a completely decentralized manner, with the smart contract enforcing the business rules, paying the collaborators’ wages, settling obligations with providers and partners and so on.

 Since The DAO heist, there have been great improvements in smart contract development practices, especially concerning security.

 Nowadays, DAO’s are run in a hybrid configuration where there’s a centralized component and other decentralized ones.

 For example, crypto projects are often launched via DAO-like services which pay out bounties for promoting the project, finding bugs and so forth.
 These are still far from a fully autonomous organization, though.
 They often have a physical company running things, with a decentralized team delivering the work.